-The score with more checks in \autoref{tab:mathematical_properties_of_scores} is not necessarily the best score.
-Other properties are desirable.
+The score fulfilling most mathematical properties (i.e. most checks in \autoref{tab:mathematical_properties_of_scores} of \autoref{app:optimalityScores}) is not necessarily the best score.
+Further properties are also desirable.

-First, we have seen in \autoref{sec:properties_of_baselines} that random baselines, and therefore the scores that are defined on top of them, assume that the number of tokens ($T$), the number of types ($n$) and the alphabet size ($A$) are fixed and that only the mapping of probabilities into words can be changed.
+Firstly, our baselines, and therefore the scores that are defined on top of them, assume that the number of tokens ($T$), the number of types ($n$), and the alphabet size ($A$) are fixed, and that only the mapping of probabilities into words can be changed (\autoref{sec:properties_of_baselines}).
 In this setting, a desirable property of a score is that it is not influenced by these characteristics.
-If a score was heavily determined by any of these parameters, when examining various languages it could be argued that, rather than observing differences between the degree of optimality of languages, we are observing differences in text length (in tokens) or in the size of the alphabet or the vocabulary.
-A critical dependency would be on the number of tokens, that would be particularly worrying when using non-parallel corpora, where higher variation in text length is expected with respect to parallel texts.
+If a score is heavily correlated with any of these parameters across languages, it can be argued that, rather than observing differences in the degree of word length optimality of languages, we are observing differences in text length (in tokens), or in the size of the alphabet, or the vocabulary.
+A most critical dependence would be on the number of tokens.
+This would be particularly worrying when using non-parallel corpora, where higher variation in text length is expected in comparison to parallel texts.

-Second, an important question is whether a score will converge to a concrete value in a sufficiently large sample of the same language and how fast it will converge.
-This approaches the problem of dependency on the number of tokens within a given language; the same problem across languages is tackled by the first point above.
+Secondly, an important question is whether a score converges to a stable value, given a sufficiently large language sample, and how fast this convergence is.
+This approaches the problem of dependency on the number of tokens within a given language.
+The equivalent problem across languages is tackled by the first point above.

-Third, another important and related question is the replaceability.
-To what extend a score could be replaced by a simpler one, in spite all the theoretical arguments summarized in \autoref{tab:mathematical_properties_of_scores}?
-In the extreme case, could one of the best scores be replaced simply by $L$ because it is strongly correlated with $L$?
+Thirdly, another important and related question is whether we can replace more complex scores by simpler ones, regardless of all the theoretical arguments summarized in \autoref{tab:mathematical_properties_of_scores}.
+In the extreme case, could one of the best scores, say $\Psi$, be replaced simply by $L$ because the former is strongly correlated with the latter?

 All these questions are difficult to investigate theoretically and will be tackled empirically at the beginning of \autoref{sec:results} so as to help choose a primary score for reporting results.
-We will show that $\Psi$ is the most powerful score in terms of independence from these parameters (text length and size of the alphabet or size of the vocabulary) as well as in terms of convergence; $\Psi$ cannot be replaced by neither $L$ nor $\eta$ in parallel texts.